Dunshaughlin: Foundation

-Dunshaughlin is named for Saint Seachnall, who established a church there in the 5th century.
+Dunshaughlin is named for Saint Seachnall, who established a church there in the 5th century, where he is said to be buried.
 The oldest reference to the place name is an entry in the Annála Uladh from the year 801, where the name takes the form "Domnaig Sechnaill".
 The word "Domnach", used in this way, can be attributed to churches which originate from the beginnings of Christianity in Ireland.
+North of the ruins of the original church, on the site, there is a Church of Ireland church built in 1814 with funds from the Board of First Fruits.

 Máel Sechnaill mac Domnaill was an ancestor from which the principal family of Brega, Ó Maoilsheachlainn, is descended.
 Dunshaughlin (or more specifically, the townland of Lagore) is famous for an ancient crannóg or settlement from the 7th century where a number of Irish antiquities were discovered.

 Workhouse

 Approximately 2 km from the village is a preserved workhouse from the Great Famine.
 This workhouse was erected in 1840–41 on 2 ha, south of Dunshaughlin.
 Designed to accommodate 400 inmates, it cost about £6,000 to build, all told.
 It was declared fit for habitation on 12 May 1841 and received its first admissions on 17 May.
 During the famine period, in the mid-1840s, elements of the workhouse were converted to accommodate additional inmates, and a burial ground was located to the rear.
 Occupancy declined after the famine.
 During the First World War, the building was used to house Belgian refugees, some of whom died there and were buried in the paupers' graveyard.
 In 1920–21, the building was taken over by the Black and Tans, who used it as a barracks during the Irish War of Independence.
-After the workhouse system was abolished in 1922, following the conclusion of the war and the establishment of Irish Free State, the facility served as a school, courthouse, and factory (among other things).
+After the workhouse system was abolished in 1922, following the conclusion of the war and the establishment of the Irish Free State, the facility served as a school, courthouse, and factory (among other things).
 As of 2002, parts of the building were being used as a guest residence.

 Demographics

 Dunshaughlin is 29 km from Dublin on the R147, and is a growing satellite town of that city.
-Between the 1991 and 2011 census, the town's population had more than tripled from 1,275 inhabitants to 3,903 people.
-By the time of the 2016 census, this had increased to 4,035.
+In the 20 years between the 1991 and 2011 census, the town's population had more than tripled from 1,275 inhabitants to 3,903 people.
+By the time of the 2022 census, this had further increased to 6,644.